Ms Janet Love

 Ms Love joined the Electoral Commission as a part-time Commissioner in April 2016, and then full-time as Vice-Chairperson in November 2018.

-Having played a role in fighting for freedom as an anti-apartheid activist in the 1970s, Ms Love returned to South Africa in 1990 and immediately became involved in negotiating South Africa’s new constitution and establishing its first government.
+Having played a role in fighting for freedom as an anti-apartheid activist in the 1970s, Ms Love went into exile in 1978.
+She returned to South Africa as part of the underground structures of the liberation movement in 1987 and, after obtaining her indemnity in 1991, immediately became involved in negotiating South Africa's new constitution and establishing its first government.

-She was a member of the management team at the Convention for a Democratic South Africa (CODESA) and also served as the Deputy Executive Director of the Transitional Executive Committee.
-This Committee was responsible for, among others, developing and overseeing the work of critical areas of government to enable elections to proceed under direction of the 1994 Independent Electoral Commission.
+She was a member of the management team at the Convention for a Democratic South Africa (CODESA) and also served as the Deputy Executive Director of the Transitional Executive Council (TEC).
+The TEC was responsible for, among others, developing and overseeing the work of critical areas of government including foreign affairs, finance, local government and policing to enable elections to proceed under direction of the 1994 Independent Electoral Commission.

 Ms Love served as a Member of Parliament for the African National Congress in the first democratic Parliament from 1994 to 1999, and was a member of the 22-person Constitutional Committee of the Constitutional Assembly, the body responsible for steering the constitution-making process.

 Ms Love then served in various government and civil society institutions, including working in the South African Reserve Bank for five years as head of strategic analysis dealing with various security risks relating to cash that affected South Africa’s financial stability.

 Ms Love has a strong commitment to human rights and, in her capacity as National Director of the Legal Resources Centre from 2006 to 2018, she has taken up public interest and constitutional cases on behalf of marginalised communities and individuals.